-Remark Algorithm 2 is optimal as well in the case of heterogeneous failure probabilities.
-We add the most reliable processors to the replication scheme (thus increasing latency and decreasing the failure probability) while \mathcal{FP} is not reached.
+Remark Both algorithms (1 and 2) are optimal as well in the case of heterogeneous failure probabilities.
+We add the most reliable processors to the replication scheme (thus increasing latency and decreasing the failure probability) while \mathcal{L} or \mathcal{FP} are not reached.

-3.3 Bi-criteria problems on Com.
+4.4 Bi-criteria problems on Com.
 Homogeneous platforms